-And you'll see it, I hope, I hope, I hope, on the screen there.
-You see, we saw that Zechariah's testimony at the beginning of Luke's gospel was this, that at last, salvation long promised by God will be made known to his people.
+And you'll see it, I hope, on the screen there.
+You see, we saw that Zechariah's testimony at the beginning of Luke's gospel was this, that at last, salvation, long promised by God, will be made known to his people.